akshgpt7/youtube-deno/README.md

 ## Contributing
 youtube-deno needs your support!
 The goal of youtube-deno is to ease the usage of the YouTube API with Deno, which is a great piece of software!

-If you find that a method is missing, find a change in YouTube Data API v3, notice a bug or issue, just fork the project, add the missing code, write the appropriate tests, then submit a pull request, and it will gladly be merged!
+If you find that a method is missing, find a change in YouTube Data API v3, notice a bug or issue, open an issue for it and once it's confirmed, just fork the project, make the relevant change, write the appropriate tests, then submit a pull request, and it will gladly be merged!<br>

+**For any sort of queries or discussions regarding the project, [join our Telegram channel](https://t.me/joinchat/N4E6lx25rNG0IJk-hxqnCg)**.